STAT545-UBC/STAT545-UBC-original-website/hw04_write-function-use-plyr.md

 __Start using our [general rubric](peer-review01_marking-rubric.html) for specifics to evaluate!
 The form will require you to do so!__

-Check minus: Student's custom function was exactly what we did in class or trivial extension.
-Exploration of the data aggregation results is non-existent or rote.
-Obvious opportunities to complement numbers with a figure were ignored.
-More than one technical problem that is relatively easy to fix.
-It's hard to find the report in this crazy repo.
+Check minus: *One or more problems such as ...* Student's custom function was exactly what we did in class or a very modest extension.
+Exploration of the data aggregation results is missing or minimal.
+Student missed clear opportunities to complement numbers with a figure.
+Technical problem(s) that are relatively easy to fix.
+Repository organization -- or lack thereof -- leaves work for the reader, in terms of finding the necessary files.

 Check: Hits all the elements.
 No obvious mistakes.
 Pleasant to read.
 No heroic detective work required.
 Solid.